EU member states

 - Translation of EU diploma or other evidence of formal qualifications, if any.

 - Certificate of current professional status/certificate of good standing.
 The certificates must confirm that you are entitled to practice within your profession and that your licence to practice was not withdrawn.
 If you hold specialist qualifications, the certificate must confirm that you are entitled to practice within your speciality.
 If the certificate is not in English, we will – following a specific assessment – send it to you so that you can ask a translator to translate the document.
-The relevant health authority must send the certificate directly to the Danish Patient Safety Authority.
 The certificate must have been issued no more than 3 months before the Danish Patient Safety Authority receives all the documentation.

 - Certificate of completion of specialist training, if any, from the country in which you trained, as mentioned in the EU directive.